 Open source libraries play a very important role in the software development.
 Programmers will agree with us for sure.
 Using many interesting features from one library or another, you can enhance your app and make it more advanced.
 And if your app needs to work with tables, values, and symbols, you may need a certain library that allows you to work with CSV files, for example.

-We would like to draw your attention to the following case study that will explain how we created our custom CSV library AdaptiveTableLayout for Android, how to use it in mobile app development and why it is better than its counterparts.
+We would like to draw your attention to the following case study that will explain how we created our custom CSV library AdaptiveTableLayout for Android, how to use it in mobile app development services and why it is better than it's counterparts.

 First, you may say that you are not surprised with the development of one more new CSV Reader for mobile and corresponding libraries.
 But there is one small detail that you cannot ignore.
 Available CSV Editors and Readers can provide you with almost all necessary features apart from the one - they all have no controlling feature that allows users to dynamically indicate a number of column and rows.
 It makes working process with CSV files slower and less convenient.
 But there was no solution to it until we have decided to fix it.